Havana Brown: Oriental-type

+USA-type

-In the US, the imported kittens continued to be crossbred with the Chocolate and Seal Point Siamese, producing only Chocolate or pointed offspring, with the breeders selectively breeding for only self brown kittens.
+In the US, the imported kittens continued to be crossbred with the chocolate and seal point Siamese, producing only chocolate or pointed offspring, with the breeders selectively breeding for only self brown kittens.
 Genetic diversity quickly resolved any defects that were seen in the early imports.
 The breeders in the US desired to maintain the look of the cats that were imported and bred specifically for brown offspring.
 Thus, the cats in the United States have a different look than the cats being bred in England.
 The American breeders focused on maintaining the unique head shape and did not breed for extremes.
-This American bred version was moderate in every way, with a rich, warm mahogany color that consistently produced like offspring.
-In 1964, the Havana Brown was accepted for Championship status in the world's largest feline registry, The Cat Fanciers Association (CFA).
+This American bred version was moderate in every way, with a rich, warm mahogany colour that consistently produced like offspring.
+The breed has been recognised for competition in the US since the late 1950s.
+In 1964, the Havana Brown was accepted for Championship status in the world's largest feline registry, the Cat Fanciers’ Association (CFA).

+Suffolk

 Early this century, a group of breeders in England again began trying to recreate the vision of the early Havana breeders.
 They made good progress in isolating the chocolate genetics and were consistently producing chocolate, lilac and pointed kittens.
-In 2011 a registered Havana Brown was imported from Europe and bred back to their Havana orientals.
+In 2011 a registered Havana Brown was imported from Europe and bred back to their Havana Orientals.
 This cats contribution, along with selective breeding for type, began to direct the look of some English Havanas away from its Oriental siblings, and moved them more in the direction of the Havana Brown.
 In June 2014 under the breed name Suffolk, this cat gained recognition by the GCCF.
 The alternative name was used because the GCCF uses the name Havana to refer to a self chocolate Oriental Shorthair, from which they wished to be distinguished.
 Although a Havana Brown is used in the breeding program of the Suffolk, they are not to be confused as the same breed.
 The Suffolk is much closer to the Chestnut/Havana Oriental than to the Havana Brown.

+Popularity

+The US-type Havana Brown has been considered an endangered breed, since the breeding pool is very small.
+As of 2024, there were only 15 catteries registered in the world with the majority of those (12) in North America.